MichaelCurrin/dev-cheatsheets/cheatsheets/shell.md

 Note that you should **not** use this to switch between shells as the config file will not be executed appropriately.
 Use the [Start new shell session](start-new-shell-session) section below.

 ### Reload shell

-If you have edited your bash configs and want to reload them, you can do this:
+If you have edited your Bash configs and want to reload them, you can do this:

 ```sh
 source ~/.bashrc